OSPAMOX 500mg/5ml gran 100ml

 - What Ospamox is and what it is used for

-- What you need to know before you take Ospamox
+- What you need to know before taking Ospamox

 - How to take Ospamox